 The initial introduction of water is probably the most important step in teaching your dog how to swim.
 But while many dog breeds are extra timid and frightened of bodies of water, a Beagle’s inquisitive nature will make them more willing dogs.

 Solo loves to swim.
 He ran right in the first time he seen water, like he was supposed to live in it.
 We had to swim out and get him in the middle of a lake up north once.– Lad85 (Beagle Owner)

-Needless to say, don’t throw your first-time Beagle into the deep end and expect the dog to start swimming.
+Needless to say, don’t throw your first-time-swimmer Beagle into the deep end and expect the dog to start swimming (though they may doggy paddle).
 Beagles like Solo aren’t very typical.
 After all, they aren’t Poodles or some other water retriever.